saikishorechalumuri/yolo-v5-object-detection-/README.md

-This Project is to detect the object locally in Conda environment, with help of Pre trained Data sets Using Yolo version V5 network
 # yolo Version v5 Object Detection

 This project is a pretrained Object detection project.Which takes an input data of images and vedios and Break them into vectors  using yolo v5 network and create a object detected output Result

-This Project is to detect the object locally in Conda environment, with help of Pre trained Data sets Using Yolo version V5 network
+This Project is to detect the object locally in Conda environment, with help of Pre trained Data sets Using Yolo version V5 network  it scans the objects from the real time world using some web camera at ceratin frames per second  and deploy the data to the yolo network(v5) and label them with predetermined data sets using coco-apis

-This project is Trained Under Predetermined coco-data Set

 ## Acknowledgements